Schedule a complimentary divorce consulting session...click

 What About Divorce?
 Dr Spiros Zodhiates

-If you’d like to know why some Christians in California choose to legally separate instead of divorce, complete the form below to schedule a consulting session.
+If you’d like to know why some Christians in California choose to legally separate instead of divorce, schedule a consulting session below.

 Points of view or opinions expressed in this article are those of the guest author